adamkovesdi/drupalstack/README.md

 Ansible playbooks for deploying the LAMP stack are in [ansible/install-lamp.yml](ansible/install-lamp.yml)

-First edit Ansible inventory for your LAMP machine [ansible/inventory](ansible/inventory)
+First edit Ansible inventory file to reflect your machine address [ansible/inventory](ansible/inventory)

 ```
 ...
 [lamp]
+192.168.33.10
-192.168.33.10 # <--- change this to your LAMP machine IP address
+# ^^^ change this to your LAMP machine IP address
 ```

 To deploy the LAMP stack, run the provided ansible playbook: